Drsheppard01/app-design/README.md

 2. Host system libraries and container libraries are mixed
 3. No mandatory integration
 4. No mandatory isolation (this problem is partially solved by aisap, firejail)

+### Improvements for AppImage infrastructure
+1. Web catalogue
+2. Graphical utility for manage permissions (like Flatseal for FlatHub)

  ## Flatpak